microsoft/fluentui/rfcs/convergence/apperance-migration.md

 👍 Pros:

-- Easy to create
 - Would work in iframes
 - Is relatively safe

 👎 Cons:

-- Creating new input components (`Dropdown`, `Input`, `TextArea`) where the props and default appearance wouldn't match our documentation.
+- Creating new composition component for each input `Dropdown`, `Input`, `TextArea` and `DatePicker`
+- Composition component apperance prop wouldn't match our Fluent V9 documentation

 ### Global css selector

 Targeting all input selectors from a partner app and change the color with global css.

+👍 Pros:

+- Relatively easy and fast to do

 👎 Cons: